liviucotfas/ase-web-and-cloud-applications-security/06 - MVCStore - Advanced Architecture - Repository Pattern and DTOs.md

 ##  2. <a name='Prerequisites'></a>Prerequisites

-Before starting this lab, you should have completed **Lab 04: Models, Database, and Service Layer** and have:
+Before starting this lab, you should have completed **Lab 05: Controllers, Actions, and Views** and have:
 - A working MVCStore application with Entity Framework Core
 - Domain models (`Product`, `Category`)
 - A database context (`ApplicationDbContext`)
 - A service layer (`ProductService`) that uses `DbContext` directly
+- Controllers, views, and paging functionality
+- Tag helpers for pagination
 - Basic understanding of dependency injection

 ##  3. <a name='IntroductionWhyAdvancedPatterns'></a>Introduction: Why Advanced Patterns?